Pralekha: Cross-Lingual Document Alignment for Indic Languages: Cross-Lingual Document Alignment

 The granularity level \( G \) defines the unit of text at which alignment is performed and is a key parameter in our study.
 We evaluate document alignment at three levels of granularity: \( G = 1 \) (sentence-level, as in \citet{schwenk2020ccmatrixminingbillionshighquality}), \( G = 2, 4, 8 \) (chunk-level, where each chunk consists of 2, 4, or 8 sentences, respectively), and \( G = |D| \) (document-level, as in \citet{el-kishky-etal-2020-ccaligned, el-kishky-guzman-2020-massively}).

-At one extreme, \( G = 1 \) produces too many embeddings to align.
-This makes the process inefficient and provides limited context for semantic comparison.
+At one extreme, \( G = 1 \) produces too many embeddings to align, resulting in a combinatorially large search space that leads to high computational cost, while offering limited context for semantic comparison.
 At the other extreme, \( G = |D| \) leads to overly coarse representations and information loss.
 It also creates challenges in computing a single document-level embedding because embedding models have a limited context window~\cite{zhu2024longembedextendingembeddingmodels}.
 Both extremes have limitations; therefore, we consider intermediate values of \( G \) that strike a balance between efficiency and information retention.
 A larger granularity helps preserve local coherence and capture broader document-level information, addressing the shortcomings of traditional sentence-based approaches~\cite{xie2024chunkalignselectsimple}.

 \textbf{Pooling Strategies for Baselines.} We benchmark several pooling strategies used in prior work \cite{el-kishky-etal-2020-ccaligned, el-kishky-guzman-2020-massively} to construct document embeddings (\( G = |D| \)) by aggregating finer-grained unit embeddings.